SitanHuang/ledg/README.md

 ### Features
 #### ledg only features
 - dependency free
+- built in CSV importers (similar to hledger)
 - batch modifications
   - `edit` command that pulls up filtered entries into a text editor and